prkvw/prkvw.github.io/README.md

 - Built a Business Dashboard MVP, with sales and distributed inventory tracking features.

-- Contributed in Swaptel at ETHAccra Hackathon,  a non-custodial mobile-money token wallet.
+- Project Swaptel, a non-custodial mobile-money token wallet at ETHAccra Hackathon .